shengzesnail/PIV_dataset/README.md

 |Location $(x_0,y_0)$| 1-256                  |pixel                        |

+All the images are in a resolution of 256 * 256 pixel.
 **Here are some images with different parameters：** **a)** seeding density $\rho$ = 0.078 ppp, particle diameter $d_p$ = 1.31 pixel, **b)** $\rho$ = 0.051 ppp, $d_p$ = 3.68 pixel, **c)** $\rho$ = 0.069 ppp, $d_p$ = 2.81 pixel.